Find everything you need to know about backyard sugaring and making your own maple syrup in “Maple on Tap.”

 • At season end, it’s difficult to thoroughly dry the inside of the sap bags, inviting mildew formation to occur.

 • You’ll require extra empty bags to re-hang while transferring sap to your storage container.

 • Sap bags have a relatively low acquisition cost, but bags only last a few seasons before they have to be replaced.

 • Metal bag hangers will begin to rust over time.

-• On the positive side, the 5/16 inch aluminum taps make a smaller tap hole, meaning at season end, the tree will heal faster.
+• On the positive side, the 5/16-inch aluminum taps make a smaller taphole, meaning that, at season’s end, the tree will heal faster.

 • Aluminum taps won’t rust.